 It almost seems like a post-9/11 movie, actually.
 There is that theme of finding meaning in a terrible situation.

 Yeah.
-We made it, you know, right before 9/11 and it came out after 9/11.
+We made it right before 9/11 and it came out after 9/11.
 It was kind of like a message from pre-9/11 to post-9/11, and it was disturbing.
 I love Noah Taylor.
 Also, underrated Tom Cruise.

-I love the idea of casting a movie star of that caliber, and then making him an asshole whose face is behind a mask for a lot of the film.
+I love the idea of casting a movie star of that caliber and then making him a giant asshole whose face is behind a mask for most of the time.
 When making that film, did you ever get a note saying, “What are you doing?”

-When a movie like that and Elizabethtown get those type of divisive reactions, how do you approach that?
+When a movie like that and Elizabethtown receive polarizing reactions, how do you interpret that?
 Do you see them as being movies not for everyone or do you begin to wonder if there’s something wrong with them?

 I think you have to ask yourself, “Is it authentic?
 Are those songs meaningful to you?
 Did you write it from yourself heart?
 Did you tell that story from an authentic place?”
 The answer is such a resounding yes, for both of them.
 You kind of have to say, “If you’re lucky enough to do a bunch of stuff, some of them are going to affect people differently.”
 No, I don’t really rethink it.
 Elizabethtown was for my Dad, and that is really a souvenir of the feeling my dad left behind.
 In the way the personal stuff tends to resonate really strongly, it resonated strongly with the people it affected.
 Like, I love it for that.
 Yeah, no regrets.